pytorch/xla/docs/source/learn/xla-examples.md

 pipe.to(device)
 ```

-Additionally, it is important to note that the first time you run
-inference with XLA, it will take a long time to compile.
-For example,
+The first time you run an inference with XLA, the compiler builds a graph of the
+computations, and optimizes this graph for the specific hardware the code is
+running on.
+Once the graph has been compiled, is can be reused for subsequent
-compilation time for stable diffusion XL model inference from
+calls, which will be much faster.
+For example, compilation time for stable
-HuggingFace can take about an hour to compile, whereas the actual
+diffusion XL model inference from HuggingFace can take about an hour to compile,
-inference may take only 5 seconds, depending on the batch size.
+whereas the actual inference may take only 5 seconds, depending on the batch
+size.
 Likewise, a GPT-2 model can take about 10-15 mins to compile, after
 which the training epoch time becomes much faster.

-This is because XLA
-builds a graph of the computation that will be performed, and then
-optimizes this graph for the specific hardware that it is running on.
-However, once the graph has been compiled, it can be reused for
-subsequent inferences, which will be much faster.
-Therefore, if you are
-only running inference once, you may not benefit from using XLA.
-However, if you are running inference multiple times, or if you are
-running inference on a list of prompts, you will start to see the
+If you are running inference multiple times, you will start to see the
-advantages of XLA after the first few inferences.
+advantages of XLA after the graph is compiled.
 For example, if you
 run inference on a list of 10 prompts, the first inference (maybe
 two[^1]) may take a long time to compile, but the remaining inference
 steps will be much faster.
 This is because XLA will reuse the graph that